DataDog/integrations-core/ecs_fargate/README.md

 * I/O metrics

 ## Setup
 ### Installation

-Install the `dd-check-ecs_fargate` package manually or with your favorite configuration manager
+The ECS Fargate check is packaged with the Agent, so simply [run the Agent][1] with your containers.

 ### Configuration

-Edit the `ecs_fargate.yaml` file to point to your server and port, set the masters to monitor
+1. Edit the `ecs_fargate.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's directory, to start collecting your ECS Fargate performance data.
+See the [sample ecs_fargate.d/conf.yaml][6] for all available configuration options.

+2. [Restart the Agent][5]

 ### Validation